 What is Title IX?

-Title IX protection from discrimination extends to faculty, staff and students and includes: sexual harassment, dating violence, domestic violence, stalking, gender-identity discrimination and pregnancy.
+Title IX protection from discrimination extends to faculty, staff and students and includes such things as: sexual harassment, dating violence, domestic violence, stalking, gender-identity and pregnancy.
 It also prohibits retaliation against anyone who makes or participates in a complaint.

 Who do I report concerns to?